 Policy analysis is the evaluation of public policies and programs in their ability to achieve various social objectives.
 Through various analyses (data analysis, stakeholder analysis, etc.), the analyst develops recommendations in response to issues or problems that require some kind of attention.
 Among other possibilities, these take the form of new proposed laws, new regulations, or new programmatic features.
 The Policy team works with people with lived experience, advocacy organizations, research institutes, government agencies in Washington and across the country, and a cross-section of legal divisions in the Attorney General’s Office.

-In addition, the Attorney General’s Policy team hosts the Office of Military and Veteran Legal Assistance (OMVLA) and the YES Tipline program.
+In addition, the Attorney General’s Policy team hosts the Office of Military and Veteran Legal Assistance (OMVLA) and the Tipline program.